codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

 * "This has been around for a while and was explained wonderfully in X (X being a resource you link to)"
 * "Tests have shown that X is a given for a lot of solutions (point to research, give proof)"
-* "I base this on the fact that X, as proven many times by... (and add a list a resources)"
+* "I base this on the fact that X, as proven many times by… (and add  a list a resources)"

 "Citation needed" is a wonderful way to say something and prove your point.
 You show people that you did your homework before you make an assumption.
 And you give those who did not the tools to do so.

-## "This is just like we learned in school..."
+## "This is just like we learned in school…"

 This assumes everybody went to a school with the same curriculum as you.
 A lot of people have not.
 This is especially destructive when it applies